Have you visited all of the original seven wonders of the waterways? Read on to see how many you can tick off your bucket list.

 Once you’ve successfully managed the climb (by boat or on foot) you can recuperate at the Caen Hill Café.

-Originally this was the site of the first stone arch aqueduct over the River Irwell, built by James Brindley.
+The only 'wonder' on Aickman's list that we do not own and manage - originally this was the site of the first stone arch aqueduct over the River Irwell, built by James Brindley.
 However, when the River Irwell was canalised to make the Manchester Ship Canal ('Big Ditch'), the aqueduct had to be rebuilt to allow for larger boats to pass underneath.
 The solution by Sir Edward Leader Williams - unique on the waterways - was to build a swinging aqueduct.

 Essentially, the aqueduct, which carries the Bridgewater Canal, consists of a metal tank with doors at either end that is mounted on a central pillar.
 When required to open, the tank doors and doors to the canal at either end are closed, and then the whole tank, with 800 tons of water, pivots around the central point.
 The aqueduct can be seen operating daily, usually in late afternoon.

 No description can adequately convey the sheer scale of this engineering feat.
 The Anderton Boat Lift is an incredible edifice, perched on the banks of the River Weaver like some giant three-storey high iron spider.
 It was built by Edwin Clark in 1875 to lift cargo boats the 50 feet from the River Weaver to the Trent & Mersey Canal.
 Like all great things, the concept is simple: two huge water tanks, each with watertight sealable doors carry boats up and down.